icmutualaid/icma-website/README.md

 We are the Iowa City Mutual Aid collective.

-Check our profile [@icmutualaid](https://github.com/icmutualaid) if you want to get in contact.
+Check our profile [@icmutualaid](https://github.com/icmutualaid) or our website at [icmutualaid.org](https://icmutualaid.org/) if you want to get in contact.

-## Our Mission

-We work to meet the survival needs of people whom our systems continue to fail.

-We do this because the conditions in which we are made to live are unjust.
-Our local, state, and national governments all continue to neglect crises and leave people behind.

-We must work toward liberation by meeting needs that are unmet by the capitalist class who control the wealth and the state.

 # The Project and Our Principles